Construction Rating: | starstarstarstarstar_border |

 This is an OOP 4FNC beginner rocket powered by 18mm motors and uses parachute recovery.

 I saw Screamin' Eagles several times but they always went for more than I be willin' t' pay.
-Arrr!
-Blimey!
 And then I seemed to hit it just right.
+Avast!
 I found one listed as new and unopened and I won it.
-Begad!
-Blimey!
+Avast, me proud beauty!
 I was so excited.

-I probably never would have used that old 6V system, but I was miffed.
+I probably never would have used that old 6V system, me bucko, but I be miffed.
 At least

 I had t' rocket.
-I pulled out t' nosecone and found that t' chute was in good shape but that t' little sticky thing
+Ya scallywag!
+I pulled out t' nosecone and found that t' chute be in good shape but that t' little sticky thing

 Centuri used t' use for shock cord mountin' had dried out long ago.